hienphan0111/Awesome-book-ES6/README.md

 # 📖 Awesome books <a name="about-project"></a>

-This website will give user add or remove books from collection.
+Users can add and remove books from their collections using this website.

 ## 🛠 Built With <a name="built-with"></a>